Other Technologies

 What type of floor coverings can be used?

-In theory, there are no restrictions on the type of floor coverings used with underfloor heating systems providing that a) the product is suitable and b) our design team has calculated that the floor covering in question will not have an adverse effect on the overall performance of the system.
+In theory, there are no restrictions on the type of floor coverings used with our systems providing that a) the product is suitable and b) our design team has calculated that the floor covering in question will not have an adverse effect on the overall performance of the system.
 In a modern highly insulated building, where the heating demand is lower, the use of high resistance floor coverings, such as carpet, will not be an issue.
 However, in older buildings, where higher heat losses are common, the use of more conductive floor coverings such as ceramics or stone tiles would allow more heat to transfer into the room.

 No. If your project is planned correctly there is absolutely no reason why installing underfloor heating should delay progress.
-Our underfloor heating systems can be quicker to install than many other underfloor systems and the unique overlay system can be installed easily in existing homes and with Polypipe systems available from a wide range of nationwide stockists,securing what you need is quick and easy.
+Our systems can be quicker to install than many other underfloor systems and the unique overlay system can be installed easily in existing homes and with Polypipe systems available from a wide range of nationwide stockists,securing what you need is quick and easy.

 What happens if a leak develops in the system?

-As there are no joints used below ground in a correctly installed underfloor heating system there is little, to no, risk of a leak developing once the system has been installed and pressure tested.
+As there are no joints used below ground in a correctly installed system there is little, to no, risk of a leak developing once the system has been installed and pressure tested.
 If a leak were to appear due to manufacturing defect, the pipe is under warranty for 50 years.

 How long will my underfloor heating last?

-The pipes in your underfloor heating system are warrantied against manufacturing defects for 50 years.
+The pipes in your system are warrantied against manufacturing defects for 50 years.
 As the pipes are made of polybutylene they will not be affected by corrosion or scaling and so the system’s performance will be maintained throughout its working life expectancy.

 Will the system need maintenance?